jtempest/float_eq-rs/crates-io.md

 assert_float_eq!([1.0000001_f32, 2.0], [1.0, 2.0], ulps <= 1);
 ```

+Where, for example, `rel <= ROUNDING_ERROR` should be read as *"a relative
+epsilon comparison with a maximum difference of less than or equal to
-See the [API documentation] for a long form introduction to the different kinds
+`ROUNDING_ERROR`"*.
+See the [API documentation] for a long form introduction to
-of checks, their uses and limitations.
-Comparison of new types is supported by
+the different kinds of checks, their uses and limitations.

+Comparison of new types is supported by implementing the `FloatEq` trait.
-implementing the `FloatEq` trait.
-Asserts may be supported by implementing the
+Asserts may be supported by implementing the `FloatDiff` and `FloatEqDebug`
-`FloatDiff` and `FloatEqDebug` traits as well, which provide additional context
+traits as well, which provide additional context when debugging.
-when debugging.

 ## Optional Features